romarcg/krock-sim/README.md

 ## How to krock

+> **Note:** if installing docker or nvidia-docker (1.0 version, or a version that supports opengl libs to run webots) is not possible refer to the file `README-non-docker.md`.

 ### Installation

 Follow the steps on the github repository to compile the docker image.
-Remember to dowloand the webots binary.
+Remember to dowloand the *webots* binary.

+> **Before** running the container you must have intalled nvidia gpu drivers for your card, `nvidia-docker` (tested with version 1.0) and `nvidia-docker-compose`.

+> In case an nvidia gpu is not present in your system you **must** adapt the `Dockerfile` by removing the nvidia lines and adding an alternative (e.g. intel based gpu).
+A gpu is needed to execute the webots simulator in the container.

 ### General description of the current architecture